jackl0phty/opschef-cookbook-linux-gamer/README.md

 ==========

 # Note: By default, this cookbook doesn't install/configure anything.
-# Set to 'yes' to install everything this cookbook as to offter.
+# Set to 'yes' to install all games supported by this cookbook.
 <pre><code>
 default['linux-gamer']['install_all'] = "no"
 </pre></code>